-Livestock technology
+Livestock Technology

-Animal health was identified by all farmers as a common problem which explains why one of the main trainings on offer is on livestock health.
-Musaba (2010) found that increased technology adoption is only possible through capacity development, his findings show higher adoption rates for farmers located closer to extension officials.
+Animal health was identified by all farmers as a common problem which explains why one of the main trainings is on livestock health.
+Musaba (2011) found that increased technology adoption is only possible through capacity development, his findings show higher adoption rates for farmers located closer to extension officials.
 This clearly shows the importance of extension services and the need for frequency of training for livestock farmers.
-The SSP also identified 40 areas of skills demanded in agriculture through consultation with farmers and other key stakeholders (Namibia Training Authority, 2013), these skills are were ranked from 5 to 1 on importance.
-Those skills pertaining to livestock technology all ranked 3 to 5 which is high ranking.
+The SSP also identified 40 areas of skills demanded in agriculture through consultation with farmers and other key stakeholders (Namibia Training Authority, 2013), these skills were ranked from 5 to 1 on importance.
+Those skills pertaining to livestock technology ranked between 3 to 5 which is high ranking.

-Market challenges
+Market Challenges